drakkan/sftpgo/docs/logs.md

 # Logs

-Inside the log file, each line is a JSON struct.
+The log file is a stream of JSON structs.
 Each struct has a `sender` field that identifies the log type.

 The logs can be divided into the following categories:

-- **"app logs"**, internal logs used to debug `sftpgo`:
+- **"app logs"**, internal logs used to debug SFTPGo:
     - `sender` string.
 This is generally the package name that emits the log
     - `time` string.
 Date/time with millisecond precision
     - `level` string